Functional central limit theorems for rough volatility: Riemann-Liouville operators

 We review here fractional operators and their mapping properties.
-We follow closely the excellent monograph by Samko, Kilbas and Marichev~\cite{SKM93}, as well as some classical results by Hardy and Littlewood~\cite{Hardy-Littlewood}.
+We follow closely the excellent monograph by Samko, Kilbas and Marichev~\cite{SKM93}, as well as some classical results by Hardy and Littlewood~\cite{HL28}.
+However, we introduce a modification in their definition, so that the condition $f(0)=0$ is not necessary as opposed to the original definition in Hardy and Littlewood~\cite{HL28}